christinerosquist/sentry-katacoda/sentry-tutorial/step6.md

 Press the `Sample Application` tab in the terminal again to trigger yet another error.
 When the error event shows up in the Issues Stream, it should also send you a notification in the channel you have chosen in your Slack Workspace!

+As you can see there are multiple actions available in the notification.
+If you know what's wrong you can resolve or ignore the Issue, or you can assign a team or a team member to the Issue right there in Slack!

+---

 Feels good right?
 Let's continue to the final chapter of this tutorial!